 Students service various trucks, construction and industrial equipment.
 Emphasizes daily shop operations, procedures and safe work habits.
 Simulated on-the-job experiences develop and apply students' knowledge and skills.
-Prerequisite: All first year program courses.
+Pre-req: All first year program courses.

-10-412-195 Occupational Experience

-As interns, students work on electrical/electronic systems, vehicle and equipment maintenance, heavy duty brakes, suspensions, drive trains and general shop maintenance.
+10-412-195 Occupational Experience 2 credits As interns, students work on electrical/electronic systems, vehicle and equipment maintenance, heavy duty brakes, suspensions, drive trains and general shop maintenance.
 Types of jobs and competencies employed may vary depending on what area of the industry the employer represents.
 Technical competencies for this course may be performed either alone, as an experienced technician's helper or a combination thereof.
-Prerequisites: All first year program courses.
+Pre-reg: All first year program courses.